FaserF/hassio-addons/tuya-convert/README.md

 ### Option: `firmware`

 This option is needed.
 Change it depending what custom firmware you want to install.
 You have the option between "tasmota.bin" and "espurna.bin".

+### Option: `accept_eula`

+This option is needed.
+The software will only start if you are setting it to true.
+You can read the EULA agreement from tuya-convert here: https://github.com/ct-Open-Source/tuya-convert/blob/master/scripts/setup_checks.sh#L18

 ## Support